knyete/Micropython-scheduler/README.md

 specified in the constructor.

-For performance reasons callback functions should be designed to execute quickly: the scheduler must run this every time it allocates exceution.
+For performance reasons callback functions should be designed to execute quickly: the scheduler must run this every time it allocates execution.

 ### Blocking on a Pin interrupt

 The ``Pinblock`` class is for the somewhat specialist case where a pin is required to execute an interrupt callback and subsequently schedule a thread.
-A typical use case is handling a bit-banging communications protocol where the interrupt sevice routine (ISR) - which is called very soon after the pin state change - puts data in a buffer which is then handled in slow time by a thread.
+A typical use case is handling a bit-banging communications protocol where the interrupt service routine (ISR) - which is called very soon after the pin state change - puts data in a buffer which is then handled in slow time by a thread.
 The thread will be scheduled as soon as possible after the ISR, but it's possible that multiple ISR calls might occur before the thread is scheduled.
 It